The Public Enemy: Plot

 Tom gives his mother a large wad of money, but Mike rejects the gift.
 Tom tears up the banknotes and throws them in his brother's face.
 "Nails" Nathan dies in a horse-riding accident, prompting Tom to buy the horse and shoot it.
 A rival gang headed by "Schemer" Burns takes advantage of the disarray resulting from Nathan's death, precipitating a gang war.

-Later, Matt is gunned down in public, with Tom narrowly escaping the same fate.
-Furious, Tom takes it upon himself to single-handedly settle scores with Burns and some of his men.
-Tom is seriously wounded in the shootout and ends up in the hospital.
+Paddy gets his members holed up in an apartment while he nervously leaves to work a deal with Burns, somehow, as they are outnumbered.
+He takes their guns and money away hoping this will keep them in hiding.
+But he is seen leaving the place by a Burns' gang member.
+Later in the night Paddy's girlfriend has her way with Tom, when he is drunk and helpless.
+In the morning Tom, disgusted, leaves with his loyal friend Matt following him.
+Matt is immediately gunned down in a barrage of Tommy gun fire but Tom escapes narrowly.
+Furious, Tom robs a pair of .38s and single-handedly goes to settle scores with Burns and some of his men but is seriously wounded in the shootout and ends up in the hospital.
 When his mother, brother, and Matt's sister Molly come to see him, he reconciles with Mike and agrees to reform.
-However, Paddy warns Mike that Tom has been kidnapped by the Burns mob from the hospital.
-A member of the Paddy gang telephones Mike to say Tom is returning from the hospital; their mother is overjoyed and begins preparing Tom's bedroom.
+However, Paddy drops at home later to warn Mike that Tom has been kidnapped by the Burns' mob from the hospital.
+He also gives Mike hope that he will bring Tom back somehow, with news that he has offered to quit and leave the racket to Burns, hoping that he would not kill Tom.
+Then during dinner, a gang member, presumably from Paddy's gang, telephones to tell an anxious Mike that Tom is returning from the hospital; their mother is overjoyed and begins preparing Tom's bedroom.
 When Mike answers a knock on the door, Tom's tied-up body is propped against it, and he falls dead onto the floor.
-The film closes with Mike walking slowly towards the camera.
+The film closes with Mike getting up and walking slowly towards the motionless camera that is still on the floor continuing to frame the lifeless Tom.